almahmudpias/NSU_IT_Support_Center/README.md

 ### Why Express.js?

 Express provides the API and routing layer connecting the presentation layer with backend business workflows, authentication, database operations, and event-driven processing.

+### Why Migrate to React 19 + Vite?

+The frontend was initially implemented in HTML5 and JavaScript ES6+ before being migrated to a component-based architecture using React 19, with React Router DOM 7 introduced to support client-side routing across the Student, Agent, and Admin portals.
+Vite 6 was adopted as the build tool for development and production bundling.
+Tailwind CSS was retained across the migration as the styling layer.

 ---